dashpay/docs/masternodes/maintenance.rst

 the payment queue.
 This includes promptly installing updates to Dash, as well as maintaining the security and performance of the server.
-In addition, masternodes should vote on proposals and perform other tasks in the interest of the network and their own investment.
-This section covers the following topics:
+In addition, masternodes should vote on proposals and perform other tasks in the interest of the network and the value of the Dash they hold.

 .. _masternode-withdrawals: